flant/shell-operator/HOOKS.md

 - `namespace.labelSelector` — this filter works like `labelSelector` but for namespaces and Shell-operator dynamically subscribes to events from matched namespaces.

 - `jqFilter` —  an optional parameter that specifies additional event filtering with [jq syntax](https://stedolan.github.io/jq/manual/).
-The hook will be triggered only when the properties of an object are changed after the filter is applied.
+The  hook will be triggered on Modified event only if filter result is changed after the last event.
 See example [102-monitor-namespaces](examples/102-monitor-namespaces).

 - `allowFailure` — if ‘true’, Shell-operator skips the hook execution errors.
 If ‘false’ or the parameter is not set, the hook is restarted after a 5 seconds delay in case of an error.